frank-ceballos/financeum/README.md

   distributions.
 Volume: The number of shares traded for the given trading day.

-The compiled historical data is then saved into a csv named `stock_data.csv`.
+The compiled historical data is then return as a pandas dataframe and saved into a csv file named `stock_data.csv`.

 # Installation